British sitcom: Two channel TV

 ITV sitcoms began with the channel's launch in 1957 and throughout the 1960s helped shape British comedy with varied and often experimental styles.
-In the 1960s, the BBC produced a then-rare workplace comedy with The Rag Trade (1961–1963, 1977–1978) written by Ronald Wolfe and Ronald Chesney.
+In the 1960s, the BBC produced a then-rare workplace comedy with The Rag Trade (1961–1963; later revived by ITV, 1977–1978) written by Ronald Wolfe and Ronald Chesney.
 The success of the series was due partly to the strength of the female ensemble playing the workforce, who included Sheila Hancock, Barbara Windsor and Esma Cannon.
 It also made the earliest of Richard Waring's domestic comedies, Marriage Lines (1961–1966), starring Richard Briers (later to star in The Good Life) and Prunella Scales (who went on to star in Fawlty Towers), and Not in Front of the Children (1967–70), starring Wendy Craig.

 Women were usually only cast in secondary roles in this period, though several series with Craig in the lead were an exception.
 Sitcoms developed by Carla Lane, the first successful female writer in the form, began with The Liver Birds (1969–1979, 1996), initially in collaboration with others.

 Another change, with Steptoe and Son (1962–65, 1970–74) and The Likely Lads (1964–1966), producers began to cast actors, rather than the comedians around whom earlier series like Whack-O!, with Jimmy Edwards, or Hancock's Half Hour, had been built.